awslabs/harmonix/website/src/pages/workshop.md

 We can offer customers a hands-on workshop to get familiar with the OPA on AWS platform.
 <!-- If you wish to run the workshop on your own - you will first need to [deploy the platform](/docs/category/getting-started). -->

-For scheduled events please reach out to fsi-pace-pe@amazon.com
+For scheduling events please reach out to fsi-pace-pe@amazon.com

 ## Target Audience
-We currently address the workshop for:
+The workshop targets two key roles:

 * Application Developers
 * Platform /Dev-ops Engineers